Too often, the postpartum recovery process is left out of the discussion. It’s time we brought it in. Let’s have the conversation.

 - Swimming.
-(Chat to your doctor about this one but it’s usually recommended that you stay out of the pool for the first few weeks to stave off the risk of infection.)
+Chat to your doctor about this one but it’s usually recommended that you stay out of the pool for the first few weeks to stave off the risk of infection.

 - Listening to anyone who is condescending or preachy.
 You have full control over the mute button, mama.

 There’s no hard and fast rule (pun intended) but it’s generally a good idea to wait until you’re healed up before having penetrative sex.

 - Cotton underwear.
 Now is the time to rock those granny panties.

 - Pads.
 It’s best to use pads instead of tampons.
 You will be bleeding for a bit.